TripAdvisor reveals world's best destination

 London (CNN) — Call it a late wedding present.
 Last year's royal knot-tying between Prince Harry and Meghan Markle has delivered a much-needed boost to Brexit-addled London.
 The city has been named the best destination in the world in TripAdvisor's annual Traveler's Choice Awards, largely thanks to 2018's regal celebrations.

-London knocked protest-hit Paris off the top slot in the ranking determined by reviews and ratings over the past 12 months for hotels, restaurants and experiences.
+London knocked protest-hit Paris off the top travel slot in the ranking determined by reviews and ratings over the past 12 months for hotels, restaurants and experiences.

 TripAdvisor says the outcome is down to the spotlight of the royal wedding.